|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Illinois Fighting Illini

 Bingaman played college football at the University of Illinois from 1946-48.
-During this time, the team won their first conference championship in almost twenty years and finished the 1946 season for the first time nationally ranked.
+During this time, the team won their first conference championship in almost twenty years and finished the 1946 season nationally ranked for the first time in university history.
 The 1946 season also represented their first ever bowl game and victory.

 Following his career at Illinois, the Detroit Lions drafted Bingaman in the 3rd round of the 1948 NFL draft.
-During his seven years with the Lions, the lions had their most successful seasons in team history.
-While the team went to three straight NFL championship games, winning two, Bingaman was selected to four straight AP All-Pro teams (51-54) and three straight Pro Bowls (52-54).
+During his seven years with the Lions, they had their most successful seasons in team history.
+The team went to three straight NFL championship games, winning two, Bingaman was selected to four straight AP All-Pro teams (51-54) and three straight Pro Bowls (52-54).

 During his playing career, he was considered one of the greatest middle guards to play on the five-man defensive line.
 He was also one of the largest players in the NFL, tipping the scale at almost 350 pounds toward the end of his career.

-After a few years away from the game, Bingaman returned to the Lions as their Defensive Line coach in 1960 under head coach George Wilson.
-However, the success of his playing career had since passed and the Lions would not play for a championship during his five year tenure with the Lions.
-The team would have three straight second place finishes in the Western conference, but could never make a championship appearance.
-After the 1964 season, a disappointing 7-5-2 finish for 4th in the conference, head coach George Wilson was fired and Bingaman moved to a new team.
+After a few years away from the game, Bingaman returned to the Lions as their defensive line coach in 1960 under head coach George Wilson.
+However, the success of his playing career had since passed and the Lions would not play for a championship during his five year tenure.
+The team had three straight second place finishes in the Western conference, but couldn’t make a championship appearance.
+After the 1964 season and a disappointing 7-5-2 finish for 4th in the conference, head coach George Wilson was fired and Bingaman moved to a new team.